Shunqiang-Feng/starter-hugo-academic/content/authors/admin/_index.md

     url: https://www.uestc.edu.cn/

 # Short bio (displayed in user profile at end of posts)
 bio: I am a passionate PhD candidate with a strong background in Electronic Information Engineering.
-My research interests include deep learning, brain science, and computational modeling.
+My research interests include deep learning, medical image analysis, and embedded systems.

 # Interests to show in About widget
 interests:
   - Deep Learning
-  - Brain Science
+  - Medical Image Analysis
-  - Embedded Systems/Communications
+  - Embedded Systems

 # Education to show in About widget
 education: